vijaiaeroastro/irccloud/README.md

 Clone the repository with `git clone https://github.com/vijaiaeroastro/irccloud.git`
 Enter into the cloned repository with `cd irccloud`
 Install the requirements with `python3 -m pip install -r requirements.txt`
 If the above command fails, install `python3-pip`
+Use the bash script `irccloud_cronjob` provided for ease of use

 License
 =======